OpenClaw + Ollama: Run AI Agents for Free with Local Models

 openclaw models auth paste-token --provider ollama

-# When prompted for a token, just press Enter (no key needed)OpenClaw automatically detects Ollama running on the default port (11434).
-If you changed the Ollama port or are running it on a different machine, you may need to set the endpoint in your configuration.
+# OpenClaw automatically detects Ollama on localhost:11434If you changed the Ollama port or are running it on a different machine on your network, update the endpoint in your OpenClaw configuration to point to the correct address.

-# Create agent workspace
+# Create a test agent workspace

-mkdir -p agents/researcher
+mkdir -p agents/test-agent

 # Create a minimal SOUL.md

-cat > agents/researcher/SOUL.md << 'EOF'
+cat > agents/test-agent/SOUL.md << 'EOF'

-# Researcher Agent
+# Test Agent

 ## Identity